MailTape/MailTape-v1/_posts/2022-05-29-The-Lazy-Eyes.md

   rock group features Harvey Geraghty on vocals, guitar, and keyboard; Italy Sasha on vocals and guitar; Leon Karagic on bass; and Noah Martin on drums.
   The band joins us following the release of their 2022 debut album SongBook, a world warp of smooth and experimental psychedelic grooves.
+musiColor: musiColor495.png
 ---
 <p id="introduction">This morning, we're delighted to welcome [The Lazy Eyes](https://thelazyeyes.com/) to MailTape for a Sunday selection of smooth moving tracks.
 Based in Sydney, the psychedelic rock group features Harvey Geraghty on vocals, guitar, and keyboard; Italy Sasha on vocals and guitar; Leon Karagic on bass; and Noah Martin on drums.
 The band joins us following the release of their 2022 debut album [SongBook](https://thelazyeyes.bandcamp.com/album/songbook), a world warp of smooth and experimental psychedelic grooves.
 </p>